 Stocks and bonds are not your only investment choices in retirement.
 Two other possibilities are longevity insurance and annuities.

-No doubt you’ve heard of annuities, which are financial contracts sold by insurance companies.
-There are several annuity types, as explained in this piece by Stacy: “Ask Stacy: Should I Buy an Annuity for Retirement Income?”
+No doubt you’ve heard of annuities, which are financial contracts sold by insurance companies that promise to pay you regular income.
+Since there are several annuity types, look carefully before you leap.
+Even better, get Stacy’s take in “2-Minute Money Manager: Should I Buy an Annuity?